 External candidates who have received a Year 9 place offer will be invited to apply for Art, Drama, Music and Sport Scholarships.
 Exhibitions will also be awarded.
 Each candidate may apply for a maximum of two categories of a scholarship.
 A candidate may hold more than one scholarship, together with a bursary and an Academic Scholarship.

-An online application portal will become available in November 2021 to candidates who have received a place offer for Year 9.
-The application deadline for Year 9 scholarships is Wednesday 5 January 2022.
-The shortlisting outcome will be communicated to parents on Monday 17 January 2022.
-Interviews for shortlisted candidates will take place between Monday 31 January to Thursday 3 February 2022.
-Scholarship offers will be communicated to parents on Friday 11 February 2022.
+An online application portal will become available in November 2022 to candidates who have received a place offer for Year 9.
+The application deadline for Year 9 scholarships is Wednesday 4 January 2023.
+The shortlisting outcome will be communicated to parents on Monday 16 January 2023.
+Interviews for shortlisted candidates will take place from Monday 30 January 2023.
+Scholarship offers will be communicated to parents on Monday 20 February 2023.
 Please see also Key Admissions Dates.

 Academic and Head’s Scholarships